Welcome to 4B!

 Each class in the school takes a turn leading Morning Prayer on the loud speaker for the whole school.
-Last Thursday the children in 4B began their turn.
+Today the children in 4B began their turn.
 Each child was asked to write a prayer and to volunteer to lead their prayer in the morning.
 They have done a beautiful job writing very heart-felt prayers.
 I am so proud of their written prayers and how spiritual they are!
 I wish you could hear them!

-On Wednesday morning, the children will be shopping at Santa’s Workshop.
+On Thursday morning, the children will be shopping at Santa’s Workshop.
 They love this event and really look forward to going.
 We go first thing in the morning (8:40), so luckily, they don’t have to wait all day!
 These are the fun things that the children will have as happy memories at St. Joseph School!

 The Kindergarten Nativity was fantastic!!
 I loved how the children in 4B were so excited to attend, and how they were reminisced about their lines in the play when they were in Kindergarten.
 A truly beautiful event that makes the season!!
 It truly puts us all in the Christmas spirit!

-Next Thursday afternoon is the Middle School Nativity.
+Next Friday afternoon is the Middle School Nativity.
 If you have never gone, and you are free, I highly recommend attending.
 It will begin about 1:40.